Regina King: 2018–present: Awards success and directorial debut

 Re-teaming with The Leftovers creator Damon Lindelof, King starred in the 2019 limited series Watchmen, for which she received acclaim and won the TCA Award for Individual Achievement in Drama, Critics' Choice Award for Best Actress in a Drama Series, and her fourth Primetime Emmy Award.
 In an IndieWire review for the series, Ben Travers wrote: "King is nothing short of amazing — yes, she's got an Oscar and three Emmys, but she puts even more range on display in a turn that effortlessly pivots between invulnerable and vulnerable."
 In a decade-end list by Caroline Framke and Daniel D'Addario for Variety, King's performance was amongst the best of the 2010s in television.
 In July 2019, it was announced King would direct One Night in Miami... based upon the play of the same name.
+In a CBS interview regarding the movie, King said taking on the project was daunting and "scary in a good way" and described the connection she felt to these characters saying, "I felt like I knew all of these men.
+I saw my son in these conversations.
+I saw my father in these conversations.
+They love, they're vulnerable, they're strong."
+When asked about her experience of directing in an interview with Rolling Stone, King says "I love being the person that the idea starts from.
+And then you give these thoughts to your department heads, and they get excited and take it even further, and then bring things to the table that you may not have thought about.
+It's really fun.
+I love doing puzzles.
+Hardcore.
+I'm a puzzler.
+And so maybe a bit of that spirit is what's exciting."
 The film had its world premiere at the Venice Film Festival on September 7, 2020, the first film directed by an African-American woman to be selected in the festival's history.
 King received numerous awards and nominations at major critics' prizes, earning a Best Director nomination at the Golden Globe Awards and being recognized with the Robert Altman Award at the Independent Spirit Awards.